3mcd/harmony-ecs/README.md

 ## Examples

+This repo contains examples in the [`examples`](./examples) directory.
+You can run each project using `npm run example:*`, where `*` is the name of an example subdirectory.

-Below is an example of hybrid storage where a TypedArray-based `Velocity` component is used to update an object-based `Position` component:
+Below is a sample of Harmony's API, where a TypedArray-based `Velocity` component is used to update an object-based `Position` component:

 ```ts
 import * as Harmony from "./lib/dist"